RatioFickle/LSW/README.md

 ```powershell
 irm https://raw.githubusercontent.com/RatioFickle/LSW/main/LSW_Optimizer.cmd -OutFile LSW_Optimizer.cmd; .\LSW_Optimizer.cmd
 ```
+> ⚠️ **SECURITY WARNING & DISCLAIMER**
+> This script is a hardcore Proof-of-Concept (PoC) designed **STRICTLY for isolated, local hypervisors** running MS Office via RDP/WinApps.
+> By default, it completely disables Windows Defender, Windows Update, NLA (Network Level Authentication), and core security services.
+> **DO NOT** expose this VM to the internet. **DO NOT** use this as a daily driver for web browsing or general Windows applications.
+You have been warned.
+>
+> 🛡️ **Want to keep Defender?** The script is modular!
+If you prefer to maintain standard security, just remember to tick the box / skip the Defender removal option during the setup process.
+You are completely in control of what gets debloated!

 ## 🚀 LSW in action (Seamless Mode)
 Here’s proof that extreme optimization makes sense.
 Native Microsoft Word 2024 (on Windows) running directly on the Ubuntu (Linux) desktop using WinApps, with minimal resource usage: